Don’t be a victim twiceChoose the right attorney!

 Most people will experience a car accident at some point in their life.
 There is a multitude of potential causes that could all implicate a number of different parties.
 Considering all causes is essential to identifying all of the responsible parties—and maximizing your compensation.

-With head-on, rear-end, and side-impact collisions, there are myriad reasons car accidents occur, which include the following:
+With head-on, rear-end, and side-impact collisions, there are myriad reasons car accidents occur on Staten Island, which include the following:

 - Driver error, such as failing to obey traffic signals and signs